harripd/H2MMpythonlib/docs/source/OOptimizationTutorial.rst

 |  0.4416386060438939, 0.0870081949493097, 0.4713531990067965
 |  0.8409805356960829, 0.07645731068492255, 0.08256215361899454]

-Now that several models have been calculated, it is imortant to select the ideal model, so you do not use over- or under-fit models that do not properly represent the data.
+Now that several models have been calculated, it is important to select the ideal model, so you do not use over- or under-fit models that do not properly represent the data.

 There are two primary criterion for this:
 #.
-A statistical discirminator like the *ICL* or *BIC*
+A statistical discriminator like the *ICL* or *BIC*
 #.
-Reasonableness of the model based on prior knowldege fo the system.
+Reasonableness of the model based on prior knowledge of the system.

 So let's plot the *ICL* to see what the best model is: